General Information

 Video 1.
 Vibration during foot-induced dynamic loading.

-• Which are the main factors that affect the vibration of the bridge?
+Which are the main factors (except F1 and F2) that affect the above shown vibration?